-16. ASSYMETRIC "SPEED BUMPS"
+18. ASYMMETRIC "SPEED BUMPS"

-Oppose exchanges introducing mechanisms that allow market makers any amount of additional time to modify or cancel quotes prior to an aggressing order interacting with those quotes; and
+Oppose the introduction by an exchange of any mechanism that would allow market makers additional time to modify or cancel quotes prior to an aggressing order interacting with those quotes;

-17. CLEARINGHOUSE MARGIN
+19. CLEARINGHOUSE MARGIN

-Oppose efforts to force clearinghouses to amend their margin methodologies with the goal of higher minimum margin levels in periods of low market volatility.
+Oppose efforts to force clearinghouses to amend their margin methodologies with the goal of higher minimum margin levels in periods of low market volatility; and